 Selling over the limit is a major compliance issue with potentially very serious consequences, which is why Green Bits is built with pre-programmed transaction limits which prevent budtenders from mistakenly selling more product than they're allowed to.

-However, to ensure the appropriate limit is applied to each of your products, it's important to make sure each Product Type is assigned to the correct Transaction Limit Type.
+However, to ensure the appropriate limit is applied to each of your products, it's important to make sure each Product Type is assigned to the correct Transaction Limit Type, and that all of your unit-based products have accurate weights assigned to them.

 Default Product Types and Transaction Limit Types